Rayffer/personalportfolio/C#/Rayffer.PersonalPortfolio/Rayffer.PersonalPortfolio.UnityFactory/Readme.md

 By using unity as a factory the abstraction of said factory is very high, since unity constructs the classes from its dependencies which are registered in it, giving a **really high flexibility and ease of change** that conventional factories do not provide, while also **minimizing the code** that the factory requires.

-The resolution can be done through using any dependency resolution strategy:
+The resolution can be done using any dependency resolution strategy:

 * constructor injection.
 * property injection.